70+ recent studies documenting adverse health effects associated with TSH levels within the "normal" or "reference" range.

 - A higher TSH level within the normal range has been associated with a higher risk of ADHD in girls (Endendijk et al., 2017).

 - A higher TSH level within the normal range is associated with a decrease in cognitive function in 10-year old boys (Pérez-Lobato et al., 2015).

 - A low normal TSH level within the normal range is associated with Alzheimer's Disease in the elderly (Wang et al., 2016), and cognitive impairment (Moon et al., 2020).

 - TSH level has been identified as an independent risk factor for loss of IQ (Wang et al., 2020).

 A high normal thyroid stimulating hormone level is associated with diabetic peripheral neuropathy in type 2 diabetes patients (Zhao et al., 2016).

 - Moderate-to-high normal levels of TSH is a risk factor for urinary incontinence (UI) and a worse quality of life in the older women (Cuevas-Romero et al., 2017).

-- A higher TSH level within normal range is associated with eGFR (Tanaka et al. 2018).
+- A higher TSH level within normal range is associated with eGFR.
+The mean eGFR significantly decreased with increased TSH levels (Tanaka et al. 2018).